-And because a significant amount of the sun’s damaging rays (roughly 70 to 80 percent) can come through clouds or fog, sunscreen is crucial — even on overcast or chilly days.
+And because a significant amount of the sun’s damaging rays (up to 80 percent) can come through clouds or fog, sunscreen is crucial — even on overcast or chilly days.

 That’s why I recommend families take the following precautions:

 How to Protect Children from the Sun

 - Avoid high-intensity hours: The best defense against the sun’s damaging rays is avoidance.
-Have children play in the shade and avoid exposure to the sun’s strongest rays of the day, usually between 10 a.m. and 4 p.m.
-If in direct sunlight, protect skin with a hat and lightweight, long-sleeved clothes.
+Whenever possible, have children play in the shade and avoid exposure to the sun’s strongest rays of the day, usually between 10 a.m. and 4 p.m.
+When in direct sunlight, protect skin with a wide-brimmed hat and lightweight, long-sleeved clothes.

-- Be SPF smart: The number found on every container of sunscreen stands for “sun protection factor.”
-According to the Food and Drug Administration, SPF is related not only to time spent in the sun but also to the amount of sun exposure.
+- Be SPF-smart: The number found on every container of sunscreen stands for “sun protection factor.”
 The higher the SPF, the more protection it provides.
-Today, the American Academy of Dermatology recommends that kids use sunscreen with an SPF of 30 or higher.
+The American Academy of Dermatology recommends that everyone, including children, use sunscreen with an SPF of 30 or higher.

 - Use lotion instead of spray: While any form of sun protection is better than none, lotion generally provides a thicker and more even coating on skin, giving more protection.
-Also, the inhalation of spray sunscreen has become a recent concern, and it should never be sprayed or worn near a flame, as it may contain flammable ingredients such as alcohol.
+Spray sunscreen poses a potential risk of inhalation.
+It also should not be used near a flame, as it may contain flammable ingredients such as alcohol.

-- Slather sunscreen on all skin tones: While it is true that people with dark skin are not at as great a risk of sunburn as those with lighter skin, everyone benefits from the protection of sunscreen, including the protection it offers against the risk of skin cancer.
+- Slather up no matter your skin tone: While it is true that people with dark skin are not at as great a risk of sunburn as those with lighter skin, everyone benefits from the protection of sunscreen, including the protection it offers against the risk of skin cancer.

-- Keep infants covered: Babies 6 months and younger are thought to be even more susceptible to the sun’s damaging rays.
+- Keep infants covered: Babies 6 months and younger are even more susceptible to the sun’s damaging rays.
 The best plan for baby skin in summer — and all year round — is to avoid direct sun exposure altogether by covering up with lightweight clothing and sitting in the shade.
-When that isn’t possible, the American Academy of Pediatrics recommends applying just a little bit of sunscreen to exposed areas such as faces and the backs of their hands.
+When that isn’t possible, the American Academy of Pediatrics recommends applying just a little bit of sunscreen to exposed areas such as their face and the backs of their hands.